top of page

 Woor-Dungin delivers organisational change programs for Philanthropy to develop new understandings working with Aboriginal communities.

-Decolonising Wealth: Cultural Audit and Toolkit
+Decolonising Philanthropy: Cultural Audit and Toolkit

 Right Way, Wrong Way,